OpenEvalProject/evals/manuscripts/elife-62522/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/62522/elife-62522-fig4-v2.jpg)

-**Figure 4.:** TMPRSS2 expression.(A) Top: genome browser view of AT2 sites linked to TMPRSS2 activity and those with age-dependent increase in accessibility.
+**Figure 4.:** (A) Top: genome browser view of AT2 sites linked to TMPRSS2 activity and those with age-dependent increase in accessibility.
 Middle: Number of non-singleton genetic variants in gnomAD v3 mapping (Karczewski et al., 2019) in each age-dependent site predicted to disrupt binding of AT2-enriched TF motifs.
 Bottom: Common variants (minor allele frequency >0.05 in at least one population) predicted to bind AT2-enriched TF motifs, color-coded by TF family.
 Motif-bound variants that also have predicted effects (FDR < 0.10) on AT2 accessible chromatin in deltaSVM models (Lee et al., 2015) highlighted in red.
 (B) Association of common variants with predicted AT2 effects (motif-disrupting+deltaSVM) with human phenotypes in the UK Biobank (Lab, 2020).
 The majority of tested variants show at least nominal evidence (p<0.005) for association with phenotypes related to respiratory disease, infection and/or medication.
 (C) Fine-mapping probabilities for an TMPRSS2 expression QTL in human lung samples from the GTEx project release v8 (GTEx Consortium, 2020).
 The variant rs35074065 has the highest casual probability (PPA = 0.42) for the eQTL, maps in an age-dynamic AT2 site and is predicted to disrupt binding of IRF and STAT TFs.
 Variants are colored based on r2 with rs35074065 in 1000 Genomes Project data using all populations (Auton et al., 2015).
 (D) Estimated cell type proportions for 515 human lung samples from GTEx derived using cell-type-specific expression profiles for cell types with more than 500 cells from snRNA-seq data generated in this study.
 (E) Association p-values between rs35074065 genotype and TMPRSS2 lung expression after including an interaction term between genotype and estimated cell-type proportions for each sample.
 We observed stronger eQTL association when including an interaction with AT2 cell proportion as well as macrophage proportion.

 We next determined whether common variants with predicted AT2 regulatory effects were associated with phenotypes related to respiratory function, infection, medication use or other traits using GWAS summary statistic data generated using the UK Biobank (UKBB) (Sudlow et al., 2015).
 Among the 10 common variants that were both TF motif-disrupting and had predicted effects on AT2 chromatin accessibility, the most significant association was between rs35074065 and emphysema (p=5.64 × 10−7) (Figure 4B).
 This variant also had evidence for association with asthma (p=6.7 × 10−4).
 Furthermore, the majority of these variants (9/10) were nominally associated (p<1×10−2) with at least one phenotype related to respiratory function or respiratory medication use including bronchiectasis (rs462903 p=2.0 × 10−4, rs9974995 p=7.1 × 10−4), bacterial pneumonia (rs2838089 p=2.4×10−4), COPD (rs1557372 p=2.9 × 10−3), asthma (rs8127290 p=1.4×10−3) and medications used to treat asthma such as serevent (rs220266 p=3.1×10−4, rs62219349 p-5.3 × 10−3) (Figure 4B).